nsatoru1899/freemarket_sample_64c/README.md

 |detail|text|null: true|

 ### Association
-- has_many :items
+- has_many :items, dependent: :destroy
-- has_many :likes
+- has_many :likes dependent: :destroy
-- has_many :comments
+- has_many :comments dependent: :destroy
-- has_one :card
+- has_one :card dependent: :destroy
-- has_one :address
+- has_one :address dependent: :destroy

 ## itemsテーブル